790gradml/gradML/info/class_policy.md

 ---
-title: Logistics and Support
+title: Class Policies and Support
-description: Listing of course modules and topics.
 nav_order: 4
 ---

-# Logistics and Support
+# Class policies and support

 {: .no_toc}